Rocky779/OncoKnowledgeAI/README.md

 ✅ Data embedding and FAISS vector store setup
 ✅ LangChain RAG pipeline with GPT-4o-mini
 ✅ Sentiment analysis and motivational support
-🔄 Integration with AWS Lambda for deployment
-🔜 Frontend development using React.js
+✅ Frontend development using React.js

----

-## 🌿 **Future Plans**

-- Enhance document retrieval with **OpenSearch** for large-scale datasets.
-- Implement authentication using **AWS Cognito** or **Auth0**.
-- Develop a user-friendly web app using **React**.
-- Explore additional languages for multilingual support.
+Plan on using AWS Cognita to add user authentication

 ---